All Episodes

 So the only thing I ask is like the video, subscribe to the channel on YouTube so that the channel can grow and people can find it.

-So the minute that you want to go to, it's the 14.
+So the menu that you want to go to, it's the 14.1400.

-Because I remember that this was the woman that they're referring to right here.
+Yeah, it was already ready to go because I remember that this was the woman that they're referring to right here.

 Yep.

-Preceding year, Holly Clemens, aka Angel York, a prostitute from the red light district, had told about boarding a van driven by a prospective John.
+Preceding year, Holly Clemens, aka Angel York, a prostitute from the Red Light District, had told about boarding a van driven by a prospective John.

-He picked her up when she was running away from the police uh when they were sweeping the area for prosecutes, got in his van, and um then found herself in much more trouble than she was trying to escape.
+He picked her up when she was running away from the police when they were sweeping the area for prosecutes, got in his van, and then found herself in much more trouble than she was trying to escape.

 He forces her aboard his van and orders her to take off her clothes.

-He wound up uh having her cut a hole in the side of her breast, which she then enlarged with his finger and the knife, because it wasn't large enough to encompass his penis, and he had sex with the breast.
+He wound up having her cut a hole in the side of her breast, which he then enlarged with his finger and the knife because it wasn't large enough to encompass his penis.

 Pause.